β What is Middleware in Node js?

 The global middleware is called (

-) -
+app.use(...)) -

 The first

-middleware runs and attaches data toreq.user
+/loginmiddleware runs and attaches data toreq.user -

 The next middleware sends the

-π When visiting /test
+π When visiting /test:

 -